zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

   title: WHAT TO **EXPECT**
   image: /images/speakers/founder-1.png
   description: >-
-    Be it electrifying an audience of 10,000+ by speaking on stage or simply facilitating an intimate workshop for a handful of executives, Barry masterfully tailors talks into transformative experiences to ignite both hearts and minds.
+    Be it electrifying an audience of 10,000+ by speaking on stage or facilitating an intimate workshop for a handful of executives, Barry masterfully tailors talks into transformative experiences to ignite both hearts and minds.
 Through transformative stories, cautionary tales, and